Carreau/one-extra-fact/_chapters_en/git.md

 -   How can we view the history of a project?
 -   How can we compare files to previous versions of themselves?
 -   How can we write useful log messages?

-## Working with Branches

--   What is a branch?
--   When should we use branches?
--   How do we create branches?
--   How do we merge branches?

-## Handling Conflicts

--   What is a conflict?
--   How can we tell when a conflict has occurred?
--   How can we view a conflict?
--   How can we resolve conflicts?

-## Workflow

 -   How can we recover an old version of a file?
--   When should we commit work?

 ## Using Remote Repositories